+Ship's cook and catering staff.
+Amended by: L.N.
+262 of 2013; L.N.
+390 of 2016.
-109. (1) The ship's cook and catering staff shall be properly trained and certified in the preparation of nutritionally balanced meals served in strict hygienic conditions.

-(2) No ship's cook and catering staff shall be engaged as such on a Maltese ship unless such person has completed a training course approved or recognised by the competent authority.

-(3) The competent authority may recognise certificates issued by or under the authority of another Party to the Convention which has ratified the same or has ratified the ILO Certification of Ships' Cooks Convention, 1946 (No. 69).

-(4) The competent authority may exempt ships manned by less than ten crew, by virtue of the size of the crew or the trading pattern, from having a fully qualified cook:
+- 109. (1) The ship's cook and catering staff shall be properly trained and certified in the preparation of nutritionally balanced meals served in strict hygienic conditions. - (2) No ship's cook and catering staff shall be engaged as such on a Maltese ship unless such person has completed a training course approved or recognised by the competent authority. - (3) The competent authority may recognise certificates issued by or under the authority of another Party to the Convention which has ratified the same or has ratified the ILO Certification of Ships' Cooks Convention, 1946 (No. 69). - (4) Ships operating with a prescribed manning of less than ten which, by virtue of the size of the crew or the trading pattern, may not be required by the competent authority to carry a fully qualified cook: